-Importantly, when deciding whether to rent or buy, you need to carefully assess the local real estate market in the areas you're looking.
+When deciding whether to rent or buy, you need to carefully assess the local real estate market in the areas you're looking.
 A good regional rent versus buy calculator and home affordability map can help with this.

+If you have always owned standard single-family homes, now might be the first time you've looked into buying a condominium, townhouse, or similar property.
 These can offer significant advantages to seniors, such as reduced maintenance of the roof, land, and other common areas (which the homeowners' association takes care of).

 A percentage of what you pay in might be returned to you or your family when you leave or pass on.
 Such arrangements are outside the scope of this article, but depending on your age, are certainly worth examining or keeping in mind as a financial goal.